GRUEN99/Smart-Electricity-Meter-Using-ESP-32/README.md

 -Gauge for Energy (kWh) connected to virtual pin V3.

-3.Copy the Blynk Authentication Token from the app and update the cod
+3.Copy the Blynk Authentication Token from the app and update the code.

+The final working model's picture is uploaded in the file called result.